Home > United States > New York City > The École

 Percentage of students who pursue further education post-graduation

-Our school is Nursery through 8th Grade, so all students attend high school after graduating.
-Our students have flourished at many different high schools, from private to public, IB to French Baccalauréat, in the US or abroad.
+Our school is Nursery through 8th Grade, so our students attend high school after graduating.
+Our students have flourished at many different high schools, from private to public, IB to French Baccalauréat, in the US and abroad.

 Dedicated staff/programs for students with special learning needs